 This is a hat.
 But this is a fascinator.
 Though, they've been around since the 1960s, the term for these wild headpieces was only coined in the 1990s.
 And, since then, women all over the world have been using them to stand out in some very elegant crowds.
-And thought the British royal wedding in 2011 led to a spike in their popularity, the quintessential showcase for fascinators is still the races: Dubai, Melbourne, Royal Ascot, Kentucky.
-And if these women remind you a little of peacocks it's because they are competing.
-Each race offers a grand prize for the best hat, but, win or lose, for milliner to the stars Arturo Rios, it's all about feel.
+And though the British royal wedding in 2011 led to a spike in their popularity, the quintessential showcase for fascinators is still the races: Dubai, Melbourne, Royal Ascot, Kentucky.
+And if these women remind you a little of peacocks, it's because they are competing.
+Each race offers a grand prize for the best hat.
+But, win or lose, for milliner to the stars Arturo Rios, it's all about feel.

 Arturo Rios: I want some of my customers to find their personality because, with the personality, the hat will shine.

 And Rios knows a thing or two about completing a look.
 Since 2005, his pieces have been featured in magazines, music videos, and on red carpets.

 Rios: I think everybody has a talent, but we need to find it.
 Particularly, myself, I think I found it.

 Growing up, Arturo Rios never guessed that his destiny would be to make fancy headgear for the rich and famous.
 He was introduced to high end hats while working in the shipping department of a Los Angeles hat designer.
 But he didn't seriously consider it as a career until he was asked to help with production.